-The City's net position at fiscal year-end is \$17,433,248 compared to \$16,969,323 at the prior year end.
-This is an increase of \$463,924 or 2.7%.
-Impacting factors include a 1.2% increase in the assets.
+The City's net position at fiscal year-end is \$17,987,518 compared to \$17,433,248 at the prior year-end.
+This is an increase of \$554,270 or 3.18%.
+Impacting factors include an increase in cash and cash equivalents and a decrease in the total liabilities of the City.

-A significant portion of the City's net position (75%) reflects its investment in capital assets (e.g., land and improvements, buildings and improvements, improvements other than buildings, vehicles, and machinery and equipment); less any related debt used to acquire those assets that are still outstanding.
+A significant portion of the City's net position reflects its investment in capital assets (e.g., land and improvements, buildings and improvements, improvements other than buildings, vehicles, and machinery and equipment); less any related debt used to acquire those assets that are still outstanding.
 The City uses these capital assets to provide services to its citizens; consequently, these assets are not available for future spending.